 What Are Dental Veneers?

 Dental Veneers are cosmetic shells that are placed on the front of your teeth to transform your smile into that beautiful and aesthetic look you’ve always been searching for.
 They are composed of either porcelain, or composite.
 Porcelain veneers are custom fabricated in a laboratory after a impression model is sent.
 They are custom made and are bonded onto your tooth structure using special types of dental cements.
 Composite veneers, are typically made chair-side by your dentist and are a more affordable option to cosmetically transform your smile if finances become an issue.
-Whatever your option, it’s great to have a dentist that is also open on Saturday in case you want to have your smile makeover performed then.
+Whatever your option, it’s great to have a reputable dentist for your individual smile makeover.

 What Are Dental Lumineers?